A Servant Heart

 We all aren’t called to be full-time missionaries, but how much energy do you put into your acts of service?

-Examples of Jesus being a Servant
+Examples of Jesus Being a Servant Leader

 Jesus’ purpose was to do the will of His Father, not to follow His human desires.
 A servant’s heart is obedient to the will of God.